ethereum/sharding/docs/doc.md

 `get_witness_for_prefix` returns a minimal set of trie nodes that are sufficient to access any key which starts with the given prefix.
 See implementation here: https://github.com/ethereum/research/blob/b0de8d352f6236c9fa2244fed871546fabb016d1/trie_research/new_bintrie.py#L250

+In the EVM, any attempt to access (either by calling or SLOAD'ing or via an opcode such as `BALANCE` or `EXTCODECOPY`) an account that is outside the access list will lead to the EVM instance that made the access attempt immediately throwing an exception.

 See also, ethresearch thread on the access list concept: https://ethresear.ch/t/account-read-write-lists/285

 ### Gas costs